gogleva/SecretSanta/README.md

     - 2K,
     - long sequences
 - Write vignettes for SecretSanta predict
+    - Installation instructions
     - Add links and references to the tool papers in function docs and vignette
 - why parallel version of TMHMM is so much slower
 - export cluster environment: try to get rid of my_pa
+- fix some ugly bits in the code